sautee/hello-github-actions/README.md

-## Welcome to "Hello World" with GitHub Actions
+## "Hello World" of GitHub Actions

-This course will walk you through writing your first action and using it with a workflow file.

-**Ready to get started?
-Navigate to the first issue.**
+Tiny GitHub Actions example to trigger 'checks' on a pull request and respond with a 'Hello World' output from the container